 'Wick 101 will also include a newly developed "coaching" component that enables students to meet individually with their instructor to discuss a variety of transition issues including academic and personal success, social involvement and connection to the community, and resources and services at Hartwick.
 Students are expected to attend three half hour meetings with their instructor over the course of the first term.

-'Wick 101 classes will meet during the Common Hour on Monday (12:30-1:30 p.m.) throughout the first semester.
+'Wick 101 classes will meet for an hour once a week through the first eight weeks of the semester.
 Classes are seminar-style and provide new students with the opportunity to meet and build rapport with a professional staff member and upper-class peer leader.